What is a Payment Processor? Here's Processing Explained, Plus the Top 10 Service Providers of the Year

 “Best Payment Processor for Flexible Payments”

-According to G2, Authorize.Net (from Visa) supports all major credit cards, including Visa, Mastercard, American Express, Discover, Diner’s Club, and JCB.
-The platform is compatible with digital payment services such as Apple Pay, PayPal, and Visa Checkout.
+As per G2, Authorize.Net (a Visa entity) accepts all prominent credit cards such as Visa, Mastercard, American Express, Discover, Diner’s Club, and JCB.
+Moreover, it is also compatible with digital payment modes like Apple Pay, PayPal, and Visa Checkout.

-Plans start with the gateway-only offering, which has no setup fee; only a monthly gateway fee, plus a per-transaction fee and a daily batch fee.
-At the other end of the spectrum are enterprise solutions that offer comprehensive, tailored pricing for larger business needs.
+Plans start with a gateway-only package, which does not entail a setup fee, only a recurring monthly gateway fee, along with a per-transaction fee and a daily batch fee.
+On the other hand, the platform also offers enterprise solutions, which provide customized, all-encompassing pricing tailored for larger business necessities.

 Pros: